-6. Benefits Administration
+6. Benefits administration

 What it does: Enrolling workers in benefits such as health insurance or a 401(k) and managing any changes thereafter have historically been painstaking processes for employers and employees alike.
 Benefits administration software helps streamline these processes and tracks data for cost and compliance purposes.

-Learn more about benefits administration software in our Buyer’s Guide.
+Learn more about benefits administration software in our Buyers Guide.

-Benefits administration software provides a centralized solution where employees can not only enroll in benefits or change options themselves (instead of filling out a form for HR to enter into their system manually), but also troubleshoot questions on their own.
+Why you need it to grow: Benefits administration software provides a centralized solution where employees can not only enroll in benefits or change options themselves (instead of filling out a form for HR to enter into their system manually), but also troubleshoot questions on their own.
 Being able to closely monitor benefits costs will also be critical to maximize ROI.

-- Because changes to government regulations such as COBRA, the ACA and the FMLA occur often, easy-to-use compliance management functionality should be a top priority when vetting systems.
+Because changes to government regulations such as COBRA, the ACA, and the FMLA occur often, easy-to-use compliance management functionality should be a top priority when vetting systems.

-- If you offer more niche perks for things like commuting or gym memberships, there are benefits administration systems out there that can handle these needs too.
+If you offer more niche perks for things like commuting or gym memberships, there are benefits administration systems out there that can handle these needs too.
 Avoid splitting up your benefits options between platforms and focus on finding a vendor that can do it all.